An improved input-constrained funnel controller for nonlinear systems: Introduction

-The control objective is to ideally achieve a prescribed performance of the tracking error, that is $\|y(t) - y_{\rm ref}(t)\| < \psi(t)$ for some given reference signal $y_{\rm ref}$ and funnel function~$\psi$.
+with \textit{known} saturation function $\sat$ and control function~$v$ provided by the to-be-designed controller.\\ The control objective is to ideally achieve a prescribed performance of the tracking error, that is $\|y(t) - y_{\rm ref}(t)\| < \psi(t)$ for some given reference signal $y_{\rm ref}$ and funnel function~$\psi$.
 However, since we consider the input constraints to be \textit{hard constraints}, a conflict of objectives arises: As explained in~\cite{Berg24}, it is not possible to simultaneously satisfy the input and output constraints for any given bounded reference signal.
 Instead, we consider the aforementioned output constraints to be \textit{soft constraints}, i.e., they can be relaxed when needed in order to meet the input constraints.
 To achieve this, in~\cite{Berg24} a mechanism to dynamically adjust the funnel function~$\psi$ has been presented.
 The idea is to widen the performance funnel described by~$\psi$ whenever the input saturation is active, so that no constraints are violated.
 When the saturation becomes inactive the function~$\psi$ reverts to its prescribed shape exponentially fast.
 Recently, in a series of papers~\cite{TrakBech22,TrakBech23,TrakBech24}, Trakas and Bechlioulis have developed a similar approach, however for different system classes.
 In particular, the most recent result in~\cite{TrakBech24} requires the system to be input-to-state stable, which however is often not satisfied in practical applications, see e.g.\ the simple example in Section~\ref{Sec:Sim}.
 While it is further shown in~\cite{TrakBech24} that the input-to-state stability assumption can be relaxed to a bounded-input-bounded-state assumption on the internal dynamics (commonly required in funnel control, see e.g.~\cite{BergIlch21}), boundedness of closed-loop signals can then only be guaranteed for those evolving in a certain (unknown) compact set.
-In the present work we focus on a different system class and do not require either of both assumptions.
+In the present work we focus on a different system class and do not require either of both assumptions.\\ While in~\cite{Berg24} a chain of~$r$ interconnected funnel functions was used, the improved control design that we present here uses only one funnel function.
+Therefore, the number of dynamic equations involved in the controller design (and hence its complexity) is significantly reduced.
+Furthermore, in contrast to~\cite{Berg24}, much fewer controller design parameters are comprised and we are able to prove that the control function~$v$ is always bounded for bounded reference signals.